 - Breathing problems

 - Bone deformities, such as bowed legs or scoliosis

-In many children with osteogenesis imperfecta, the number of times their bones fracture decreases significantly as they mature.
+In many children with OI, the number of times their bones fracture decreases significantly as they mature.
 However, osteogenesis imperfecta may become active again after menopause in women or after the age of 60 in men.